-Shopify’s annual partner and developer conference, Unite 2021, took place this month and saw the platform releasing the biggest set of infrastructure investments in their history.
-There are many developments aimed at developers and partners alike but the announcements also signal big leaps for ecommerce merchants and smaller online businesses.
+Shopify’s annual partner and developer conference, Unite 2021, recently took place and saw the platform releasing the biggest set of infrastructure investments in their history.
+There are many developments aimed at developers and partners alike but the announcements also signal big leaps for eCommerce merchants and smaller online businesses.

 Here, we round up some of the main features that have been released and some which are due later in the year – all designed to increase your customers’ shopping experience and streamline the admin process for you behind the scenes.